appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 ## Integrate Modules into your App

-Once you've created a JS module, follow these steps to access its data in any application:
+Follow these steps to access its data in any application:

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>